 Available from 20th September 2018

 You might like to check out more of my Recommended Reading.
-If you’re a music fan read some of my music features and interviews including:
+If you’re a music fan I’ve listed some of my upcycling posts with musical items below, or head over to my other site, UK Psychobilly Gig Guide where you will find more music features, books and interviews:

-So are there any lyrics that you’ve come across the meaning of that came as a surprise?
+Have you come across the meaning of lyrics that came as a surprise?